Entrants

 The question often asked, "Can a judge know everything about a particular Marque?"
 The answer is yes if that Marque has been their particular interest and passion.
 Unfortunately, it is nearly impossible for the judges to know everything about many Marques; however, they certainly know what is appropriate for various time frames.
 As an example, they know that electric cooling fans were not used in early 'Antique' cars.
 They know that electrician's tape and plastic zap straps were not used.
 They know that certain nuts and bolts and other fasteners were used in very specific time frames.
 Judges know what is incorrect for specific manufacturing eras.

 The selection of the winners in each class is determined by how accurate and well presented each vehicle is.
-When the judging process has been concluded, each judge will have a discretionary additional five points to add to their final score.
+When the judging process has been concluded, each judge will have a discretionary additional three points to add to their final score.
 These points may be added to the vehicles final score based on the judge's interpretation of Elegance or the Presence of the vehicle.

 The class winners will be determined by the average of the overall scores and will be awarded first, second and third places.
 Only class winners will be eligible for the Best of Show Award.
 As a participant you will become part of history by being one of the first to participate at the Cobble Beach Concours.
 The overall theme for this show is to have fun and enjoy some of the finest cars and scenery North America has to offer.